-Understanding beliefs and values
+Understanding Beliefs and Values

 In addition to understanding belief systems, this theme considers how and why ideas are shared.
 It covers work on disinformation and social media, in part through consideration of Russia.
 It looks at the use of Russian fake social media accounts, and Russian-speaking foreign fighters in Syria and Iraq.
 This is supplemented by work on violence promotion in Chan cultures, conspiracy theories, the direct and indirect effects of trauma on radicalisation, and reciprocal radicalisation.

-In order to expand our knowledge of violence reduction and disengagement, this theme reports on the internal brakes on violent escalation, and work which seeks to learn lessons from the conflict in Northern Ireland.
+In order to expand our knowledge of violence reduction and disengagement, this theme reports on the internal brakes on violent escalation, and includes work which seeks to learn lessons from the conflict in Northern Ireland.
 To enhance policy makers’ knowledge, the theme covers Countering Violent Extremism initiatives, and the effectiveness of existing deradicalisation programmes.

-Gathering intelligence
+Gathering Intelligence

 This theme focuses on ways to gather intelligence from, and about, groups and individuals.
-It covers specific interviewing techniques that help practitioners to elicit accurate information in interview or debrief settings, such as the Timeline Technique, the Cognitive Interview, the Model Statement Technique, the Unexpected Questions Technique and the RING task, which has been specifically designed to support the recall of information about people involved in networks.
+It covers specific interviewing techniques that help practitioners to elicit accurate information in interview or debrief settings, such as the Timeline Technique, the Cognitive Interview, the Model Statement Technique, the Unexpected Questions Technique, and the RING task – which has been specifically designed to support the recall of information about people involved in networks.
 Relatedly, it considers the importance of rapport building to effective intelligence gathering and illustrates this in both offline and in-person interviews.

 To help practitioners make good judgements about where threats to accuracy lie, the theme covers different types of inconsistency and when they matter; what it means when someone says that they ‘don’t know’ or ‘don’t remember‘ something; and techniques that help practitioners to detect deception such as the Verifiability Technique.